rkyleg/scope/armadillo/doc/settings.md

     - the run command to run
     - Ex: if you have node installed: run=/home/convolutedlogic/nodejs/bin/node
 - run_args
-    - a list of args to append to the run command
+    - a string of args to append to the run command (before the filename)
     - this is optional

 The Ace editor has additional settings: